vikeshdas/web_dev_python/README.md

 ## Role
-### Each user will have one or more roles in our application.
+Each user will have one or more roles in our application.
 For example, a user can access an application using mobile only, another user can access using the web only and someone will have access to both.
 Some features in the mobile app are not available in the web app and vice versa.

-#### - Below route helps our client to create a new role.
+- Create a new role.
-#### - URL: timbba/role
+- URL: timbba/role
-#### - HTTP Method: put(): Create a role
+- HTTP Method: put()

 ```
 Request Parameters: {